ThuNganPythonista/Django-AuthenticationSystem-Tutorial/README.md

-# Django Tutorial - AUTHENTICATION SYSTEM #
+# Django Tutorial - AUTHENTICATION SYSTEM(SET UP REGISTER & LOGIN BACK-END FOR YOUR WEB) #

 In this tutorial, I would introduce to you some basic features of authentication system in Django framework including registration, login, password reset, userprofile.